47 Types of Investment Properties in the USA – Which Should You Buy?

 Log Cabins, if build right, can last for hundreds of years.

-These buildings are small structures found in the forests or woods.
+These buildings are tiny structures found in the forests or woods.

 They’re made almost entirely out of wood or large logs.

-Log homes are often referred to as “green homes” as these homes are made from logs, renewable resources.
+Log homes are often called “green homes” as these homes are made from logs, renewable resources.

 Type 26 – Manor